Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Introduction

-In this article we address the study of linear response formulas, continuity and differentiability of several thermodynamical quantities and limit theorems in a robust nonuniformly expanding setting of \cite{VV10, CV13} that admit the coexistence of expanding and contracting behavior and need not admit any Markov partition.
-Such classes of maps include important classes of examples as bifurcation of expanding homeomorphisms, subshifts of finite type or intermitency phenomena as in the class of Maneville-Pommeau maps, as illustrated in the Section~\ref{s.examples}.
-Hence, one of the difficulties is that in this open set of non-uniformly expanding maps the dynamical systems are not topologically conjugate.
+In this article we address the study of linear response formulas, continuity and differentiability of several thermodynamical quantities and limit theorems for the robustly nonuniformly expanding maps of \cite{VV10, CV13}.
+These are local diffeomorphisms that admit the coexistence of expanding and contracting behavior and need not admit any Markov partition.
+Such classes of maps include important classes of examples as bifurcation of expanding homeomorphisms, subshifts of finite type or intermittency phenomena in the Maneville-Pommeau maps (see Section~\ref{s.examples}).
+One of the difficulties is that these dynamical systems are not topologically conjugate.

-So, in opposition to many of the known strategies that deal with topological conjugacy classes and make use of the conjugacy to deduce some regularity results for the topological pressure or SRB measures, our strategy builds on the Birkhoff's method of projective cones.
-In fact, in \cite{CV13} this method was applied to the Ruelle-Perron-Frobenius operator acting on good Banach spaces to establish that the Ruelle-Perron-Frobenius transfer operator has a spectral gap in the Banach spaces of both H\"older continuous and smooth observables, to obtain good statistical properties of equilibrium states and continuous dependence of the topological pressure with respect to the dynamics and the potential.
+Our strategy builds on the Birkhoff's method of projective cones.
+In \cite{CV13} this method was applied to prove that the Ruelle-Perron-Frobenius operator acting on both the Banach spaces of H\"older continuous and smooth observables has a spectral gap and to prove continuous dependence of the topological pressure with respect to the dynamical system and the potential.